zkVerify/ultrahonk_verifier/README.md

 ```

 > **Note:** Please note that this verifier currently only supports the following configuration:
-- **ZK vs Plain:** Noir is able to generate "plain" proofs where there is no guarantee for witness privacy and zero-knowledge (ZK) proofs for a given circuit.
+- **ZK vs Plain:** Noir is able to generate "plain" proofs where there is no guarantee for witness privacy, as well as zero-knowledge (ZK) proofs for a given circuit.
 Our verifier is compatible with *both* types of proofs,
 - **Transcript generation:** Keccak256 is used as the hash function,
 - **Recursive proofs:** currently not supported.